-- You must post the video to a social media site.
+- You must post the video on a social media site.

 It took me 3 days to participate.
 I say as long as you do it- you’re doing it!
-24 hours is quick for a lot of us to be soaking ourselves with a bucket of water.
+24 hours is quick for a lot of us to be soaking ourselves by dumping a bucket of water on our heads.
 I didn’t go to the store for ice so my roommate and I worked with what we had.
 The water was cold and we used the four ice cube trays we had on hand.
 It still had the same effect.
 I was freezing and wet.
 I nominated four people.
 Oops.
-I mean does this one truely matter?
+I mean does this one truly matter?
 It's one more person who may (or may not) participate.
 It's one more person who might donate or nominate 3 others that will donate.

 Are there issues with the Ice Bucket Challenge?
 Sure.
 In the grand scheme of things, does it matter?
 Not at all.